A Self-Consistent Computational Framework for Displacive Ferroelectrics from the Condensed Ground State: Abstract

 \section{Abstract}

-Accurate quantitative prediction of the finite-temperature properties of a phase transitioning system has been a long-standing challenge in condensed matter physics and materials science.
-Here we regard a collective vector mode as essential quasiparticle excitation of the displacive ferroelectricity.
-Starting from the quantum statistic description of this excitation, we develop a self-consistent, microscopically based phase-transition theory of displacive ferroelectricity.
-This theory enables one to use only the ground-state properties to predict the finite-temperature properties and in particular, the criticality of phase transitions, in a striking contrast to the widely used Landau-Ginzburg phenomenological description near the critical point.
-Its applications to the quantum paraelectrics SrTiO$_3$ and KTaO$_3$ as well as the classical ferroelectric PbTiO$_3$ demonstrate remarkable quantitative agreements with the experimentally measured critical behaviors of the phase transitions and the corresponding dielectric/ferroelectric properties throughout the entire temperature ranges of the phases without fitting parameters.
-The theory should be general and can be utilized to understand a broad range of phase transitions in other bosonic systems.
+Quantitative description of finite-temperature properties of displacive ferroelectrics, and in particular the critical behavior, is of fundamental importance to both theory and device design, going beyond the Landau-Ginzburg approach, which requires known knowledge of critical behaviors and temperature-dependent parameter fitting.
+Here within quantum statistic description of polarization fluctuations, we develop a self-consistent, microscopically based computational framework for finite-temperature thermodynamics and phase transitions in displacive ferroelectrics.
+It enables one to use only the ground-state properties to predict the finite-temperature properties and in particular, the criticality of phase transitions of various displacive ferroelectrics.
+Its applications to the classical ferroelectric PbTiO$_3$, quantum paraelectrics SrTiO$_3$ and KTaO$_3$, and recently fabricated ferroelectric strained SrTiO$_3$, demonstrate remarkable quantitative agreements with the experimentally measured dielectric/ferroelectric properties throughout the entire temperature ranges of the phases, including the critical behaviors of phase transitions.
+The proposed computational framework offers a tractable quantitative basis for bridging microscopic ground-state modeling and macroscopic device-level design in a broad range of ferroelectric systems under diverse thermodynamic and external conditions.

-{\sl Introduction.---}In the quantum statistic theory of condensed matter systems~\cite{abrikosov2012methods}, quasiparticle excitations emerge in an ordered quantum phase associated with a spontaneous breaking of the continuous symmetry after the condensation~\cite{nambu2009nobel}.
-These excitations determine the macroscopic characteristics of the system, including the critical behaviors of the phase, and has lead to a far-reaching relevance of physics.
-For example, due to a similar mechanism, the collective amplitude mode of the order parameter in an ordered phase~\cite{pekker2015amplitude} resembles the Higgs particle in particle physics~\cite{higgs1964broken,englert1964broken}, which gives mass to elementary particles in the standard model, and this mode so far has been identified in a variety of the contexts, extending to conventional~\cite{matsunaga2013higgs,matsunaga2014light,yang2019gauge,shimano2020higgs} and unconventional~\cite{chu2020phase,yang2020theory} superconductors, superfluids~\cite{pollet2012higgs,endres2012higgs}, a subclass of antiferromagnets~\cite{ruegg2008quantum,jain2017higgs,hong2017higgs}, charge density waves~\cite{yoshikawa2021ultrafast,sugai2006phason,torchinsky2013fluctuating} and ferroelectrics~\cite{tang2022excitations}.